Industrial

 How the work is sequenced

-• Track milestone completion with startup and utility priorities in view
+• Track milestone completion with startup and utility priorities in view, using active owner reporting through each construction phase

 Service Areas